An Illustrated Guide to Maritime Signal Flags

 Even day-to-day life: to spell your personal name or street name.

-• fastasucan 8 months ago
+• fastasucan a year ago

 I don't know if it is just me, but it seems like english speakers have to spell out stuff a lot more than other languages (or at least my native language).
 I have never heard anyone having to spell out anything in f.ex a podcast in my native language, but it happens quite regular in english speaking shows.
 Is english more prone to have muted sounds/letters?

-• Maakuth 8 months ago
+• Maakuth a year ago

 Yes, yes it is.
 My understanding is that it used to be spoken in a way closer to the written form, but it has drifted.
 And then there are all the loan words that retain at least some of their original pronunciation.